Code-Institute-Submissions/portfolio-8/README.md

 This is the readme file for the online CookBook project.
-This is a website where recipes from the Italian kitchen can be displayed.
+This is a website where recipes from the Italian kitchen are displayed.
-In addition, the user of the website can also add recipes themselves (these can also be edited, updated or deleted).
+In addition, the user of the website can also add, update, edit and remove recipes in accordance with the CRUD principles.

 Niels de Klerk (March, 2019)